 ‘A good PR story is infinitely more effective than a front page ad.’
 That’s according to Richard Branson and we couldn’t agree more!

 As PR professionals we work hard to achieve coverage for our clients in the media.
 How do we do this?
-By talking to the media to pitch a story of course!
+By talking to the media of course!

 1. Access all areas

 Providing media with access to a spokesperson is crucial – it brings the organisation to life beyond the press release and adds personality.
 It all comes down to the all-important human angle – people are interested in other people, of course, not faceless organisations.
 A well-briefed, media savvy spokesperson can tell the story behind the company and this lies at the heart of the story.
 This access can be face to face (ideal – particularly if at an event or exhibition – but time may not permit) or on the phone.
 Either way, the media / spokesperson connection is crucial.

 One of the most common PR tips you’ll hear is that you should sell a story to a journalist like you would a friend down the pub.
 However, journalists, these days, are mostly in the office busy meeting tight deadlines and working hard in what is an incredibly competitive environment.